 Guidelines of the University

-We see our university as a homogenous whole inclusive of all subjects and all members and therefore strive for an interdisciplinary network and for the extensive participation of all academics, employees and students in the challenge of shaping the future of the UDE.
+3. We see our university as a community to which all members and disciplines contribute.
+This includes interdisciplinary networking as well as an appreciative, broad participation of all scientists, employees and students in shaping the future of the UDE.

-We consider the heterogeneity of our students and employees as a unique opportunity and promote diversity via select management measures.
-Here we understand 'diversity' as a contribution to educational equality and academic excellence.
-Gender equality is an integral part of these endeavours.
+8. We regard the heterogeneity of university members as an opportunity and promote productive diversity through diversity management measures.
+Diversity is understood as a contribution to both educational equity and excellence.
+Gender equity is an integral part of this.